-To improve the district's recycling rate with the aim of increasing our recycling percentage.
-The aim will be to maximise the rate in a challenging context as we await national and local clarity.
+To improve the district's recycling rate with the aim of maximising our recycling percentage.

-- 1.1 Increase glass recycling rates by; - Increasing the number of glass recycling sites in the district, - Refreshing signage and 'look and feel' at all sites, - Directing residents to 'Recycle Now' for information on recycling centres in the interim with the intension that the Council will develop their own page and information resources directing residents (see 5.1), and - Improving the use ability of bottle banks in Newark and Sherwood by rolling out mixed glass (aka combined colours) banks." - 1.2 Explore options, and develop a business case, for delivering kerbside separated glass collection with the aim of having a delivery plan in place for March 2023 preparing for the National Waste Strategy. - 1.3 Explore options, and develop a business case, for delivering a food waste collection service with the aim of having a delivery plan in place for March 2023. - 1.4 Lobby central government for clarity on the National Waste Strategy, the Environment Bill, environmentally friendly design and development and reduction in food packaging. - 1.5 Increase the number of households utilising the Council's garden waste service by extending the offer to include garden waste bags, an adaptable low-cost option for households with less garden waste, and using clear branding and targeted marketing of the service.
-Work with members to consider using powers of enforcement against residents who contaminate residual bins with garden waste to encourage residents to recycle their green waste using the garden waste service. - 1.6 Work with communications to run targeted campaigns for areas with poor recycling rates and/or high contamination rates (see 1.5).
+- 1.1 Explore options, and develop a business case, for delivering kerbside separated glass collection with the aim of having a scheme in place for March 2023 preparing for the National Waste Strategy. - 1.2 In the event 1.1 is not feasible, increase glass recycling rates by; - Identifying new glass recycling sites in the district, - Refreshing signage and 'look and feel' at all sites, - Directing residents to 'Recycle Now' for information on recycling centres in the interim with the intension that the Council will develop their own page and information resources directing residents (see 5.1). - 1.2 Explore options, and develop a business case, for delivering a food waste collection service with the aim of having a delivery plan in place for March 2023. - 1.3 Lobby central government for clarity on the National Waste Strategy, the Environment Bill, environmentally friendly design and development and reduction in food packaging.
+Where appropriate this will be done in conjunction with the Nottinghamshire Waste partnership. - 1.4 Increase the number of households utilising the Council's garden recycling service by using clear branding and targeted marketing of the service.
+Work with members to consider using powers of enforcement against residents who contaminate residual bins with garden waste to encourage residents to recycle their green waste using the garden recycling service. - 1.5 Work with communications to run targeted campaigns for areas with poor recycling rates and/or high contamination rates (see 1.5).
 Coordinating the Action Team and Environmental Protection Officers to target these areas with the support of colleagues across the Council.
-Work with members to consider using powers of enforcement against residents who contaminate residual bins with viable recycling. - 1.7 Increase the number of residents 'reusing and recycling' by; - Increasing recycling from non-kerbside sources by developing and promoting the services available hosting a single site where all information is held to direct residents to recycling information, - Reviewing, refreshing and relaunching battery kerbside collection scheme, - Reviewing, refreshing and relaunching textile collections at glass banks including rebranding, promotion and consideration of additional sites. - Reviewing, refreshing and relaunching specialist bulky waste collection including electrical collection (see 5.2) - Reviewing, refreshing and relaunching the Council's composting scheme to encourage residents to compost. - 1.8 Work with members and neighbouring authorities to consider options for, and develop a strategy for, lobbying Nottinghamshire County Council on recycling legislation.
-Working at a local level to adapt the Veolia contract to allow more recycling within mixed dry recycling household bins including glass and mixed plastics.
+Work with members to consider using powers of enforcement against residents who contaminate residual bins with viable recycling. - 1.6 Increase the number of residents 'reusing and recycling' by; - Increasing recycling from non-kerbside sources by developing and promoting the services available hosting a single site where all information is held to direct residents to recycling information, - Reviewing, refreshing and relaunching battery kerbside collection scheme, and exploring the feasibility of a small electrical items collection. - Reviewing, refreshing and relaunching textile collections at bring banks including rebranding, promotion and consideration of additional sites. - Reviewing, refreshing and relaunching specialist bulky waste collection including electrical collection (see 5.2) - Reviewing, refreshing and relaunching the Council's composting scheme to encourage residents to compost. - 1.7 Work with members and neighbouring authorities to consider options for, and develop a strategy for, lobbying Nottinghamshire County Council on recycling legislation.
+Working at a local level to adapt the Veolia contract to allow more recycling within mixed dry recycling household bins including mixed plastics.